+What to do if someone copies your website or blog content?
+How to report a website for stealing content?
 Most of us are creators when on the Internet.
-We think and we post our thoughts to websites, forums, blogs and social networking sites.
+We think, and we post our thoughts on websites, forums, blogs and social networking sites.
 We work on articles, tutorials, how-to’s and more!
 As soon as you post your thoughts or research to the Internet, it becomes your property.
-You automatically get copyright to the material – be it a blog, an e-book or your web-page.
+You automatically get the copyright to the material – be it a blog, an e-book or your webpage.
 Very few countries require you to register your work for copyright and any work of you – digital or on paper – cannot be used by anyone else without your written permission.
 But like in real life, there are people on the Internet who will simply pick up your work and publish it as their own.
 This is known as Plagiarism.

 Plagiarism and Online Content Theft